-- Following the recommendation of the Audit Committee, we were appointed as Auditors by the Audit Committee and signed an engagement letter on 12 May 2016 which was subsequently revised on 17 January 2018 to reflect changes in auditing standards to International Standards on Auditing UK (ISAS UK).
-We were appointed by the Company at the launch and have held offices for 2 years. - The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company and we remain independent of the Company in conducting the audit. - The audit opinion is consistent with the additional report to the Audit Committee.
+- Following the recommendation of the Audit Committee, we were appointed as Auditors by the Audit Committee and signed an engagement letter on 12 May 2016 which was subsequently revised on 5 November 2018.
+We were appointed by the Company at the launch on 15 December 2015 and have held offices since. - The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company and we remain independent of the Company in conducting the audit. - The audit opinion is consistent with the additional report to the audit committee.